Organisation climate: Shared perception approach

-Organizational climate versus organizational culture
+Organisational climate versus organisational culture

-Organizational climate and organizational culture are distinct concepts.
 Climate and culture are both important aspects of the overall context, environment or situation.
-Organizational culture tends to be shared by all or most members of some social group, is something that older members usually try to pass on to younger members, and shapes behavior, structures, and perceptions of the world.
+Organisational culture tends to be shared by all or most members of some social group, is something that older members usually try to pass on to younger members, and shapes behaviour, structures, and perceptions of the world.
 Cultures are often studied and understood at a national level, such as the American or French culture.